Receipt Paper: Why It Fades and How to Restore It?

 Also, you may want to wash your hands or wear protective gloves before handling the receipts.
 As mentioned, water and oil (the natural oil produced by the skin included) can contribute to fading.
 With oily or sweaty hands, you might get distorted text and images, rendering your efforts to restore the faded receipts useless.

-Have you tried restoring old thermal paper with these methods?
+Have you tried restoring old thermal receipt paper with these methods?
 What other methods do you know?
 Share them in the comments.
+And if you want to get the long-life thermal paper roll products, Panda Paper Roll’s thermal paper roll products would be always your first choice.